Boyle-Lab/SEMpl/README.md

 #Tasks

 Continue C++ implementation of algorithm.
-Use single header file or multiple, but plan to equate each .cpp file with each .pl file
 Use descriptive variable names

 ALWAYS INITIALIZE VARIABLES
-	can be quite difficult to debug uninitialized variables Use compiler flags as provided in Makefile
+	can be quite difficult to debug uninitialized variables
-Will use struct as opposed to class for simplicity Will use public data members for simplicity of struct

 Use assert(bool) to check REQUIRES clauses and for error checking